Wedding Planning First Steps

 - Source and amount of wedding finances

-- Open & honest conversation with each other and then family (if family is a source of money) at the beginning of the planning process with as much detail as possible; How much money?
+- Open & honest conversation with each other and the family (if the family is a source of money) at the beginning of the planning process with as much detail as possible; How much money?

 - Parents (bride & groom should speak with their parents without their fiancé.
 Bride w/ her family; groom w/ his family) How much money?
 Are strings attached?